sebinsua/dotcom/posts/use-notation-to-unmask-relationships.md

 2. When $j$ is a non-integer, it implies that the kangaroos will be at the same position mid-jump but never land on the same spot.

-The finished solution looks like this:
+After resolving these two issues, the finished solution looks like this:

 ```python
 def number_line_jumps(x1: int, v1: int, x2: int, v2: int) -> "YES" | "NO":